rickhull/loremarkov/README.markdown

-* Based off of something I read in a CS book
+* Based off of Kernighan & Pike's "The Practice of Programming" Chapter 3